Sid-352/Shell-Scripts/README.md

-# random-linux-projects
+# linux-projects
-Just an assortment of random lines of code that I need to be accessible whenever I bork up my linux system, again.
+Just an assortment of lines of shell code that I need to be accessible whenever I bork up my linux system, again.

 ## Software I used:
 1. openssh (obviously)